jasonjayoo/The-Work-Day-Planner/README.md

 <br>

 1. I will skip the boring details of my original JS approach which resulted in 189 lines of code.
-To put it simply: I created individual button clicks and input data localStorage setItems and getItems for each timeblock.
+To put it simply: I created individual button click events and input data that was then stored and retrieved via the localStorage setItems and getItems for each timeblock.
 <br>
-2. I placed the date element setting at the top for my own mental organization however, it is a stand alone variable and can be placed pretty much anywhere in the code for it to work.
+2. I placed the date element setting at the top for my own mental organization.
+However, it is a stand alone variable and can be placed pretty much anywhere in the code for it to work.
 <br>
 3. The ready function that encompasses the entirety of the inactive aspect of the assignment comes next.
 My original approach was more analog and tackled one timeblock piecemeal.
 The refactored method was far more efficient.
 <br>